 I vividly remember the changes made to each belt.
 In 1984 when Hulk Hogan took the title from the Iron Sheik, he held what is commonly referred to among belt enthusiasts as the ‘Big Green’, because its big….and…green.
 That specific belt was made of trophy shop metal, very thin and flimsy.
 It was attached to the leather by rivets and later, when it became damaged, velcro.
 Not the most aesthetically pleasing belt, it was replaced in 1984 by a smaller, silver belt made by Reggie Parks.

 Legend has it the Big Green was thrown in a trash dumpster outside an arena the day the new title was given to Hogan.
-Based off a design used over the years for other titles such as the NWA Television title and the AWA Tag Team titles, the new WWF title was labelled the ‘Hogan 84’.
+Based on a design used over the years for other titles such as the NWA Television title and the AWA Tag Team titles, the new WWF title was labelled the ‘Hogan 84’.
 It only lasted several months until it was replaced by the ‘Hogan 85’.
 The two belts are extremely similar, but to the keen eye of belt fans, the differences are many.
 For example, the strap on the 84 is laced around the edges, whereas the 85 is tooled.
-The 84 has raised banners with the words ‘WORLD HEAVYWEIGHT WRESTLING CHAMPION’ engraved into them and painted red, the 85 on the other hand has engraved banners painted in black with the words ‘WORLD HEAVYWEIGHT WRESTLING CHAMPION’ raised on them left silver.
+The 84 has raised banners with the words ‘WORLD HEAVYWEIGHT WRESTLING CHAMPION’ engraved into them and painted red, the 85, on the other hand, has engraved banners painted in black with the words ‘WORLD HEAVYWEIGHT WRESTLING CHAMPION’ raised on them left silver.
 The 84 has no other paint on the main plate or side plates whereas the 85 has gold paint on the inner sections of the side plates and black paint on the main plate surrounding the WWF letters and the nameplate at the bottom.
 Hulk Hogan owns the Hogan 84 to this day, the Hogan 85 however is not in his possession and it is a mystery as to where it ended up.

 In late 1985, the belt was changed again.
 Vince McMahon, feeling the belt looked cheap in silver as opposed to the other belts which were gold, had it changed again.
 The new belt was called the ‘Hogan 86’ and was completely different than the 84 and 85.
 The new belt had a much larger main plate with a dual plated gold and silver effect.
-It also had a large globe in the centre and was the first belt to carry the famous WWF block logo made famous throughout the 1980’s and majority of the 1990’s.
-The sideplates had various flags engraved into them with the WWF logo above.
+It also had a large globe in the centre and was the first belt to carry the famous WWF block logo made famous throughout the 1980s and the majority of the 1990s.
+The side plates had various flags engraved into them with the WWF logo above.
 This belt is the one defended by Hulk Hogan in his famous match with Andre the Giant in 1987.
 Two were made, one with flower tooling around the edges and minus a gold tip on one end of the strap, and the other with seashell tooling and a gold tip on the end of the strap with ‘HULK HOGAN’ engraved into it.
 This was the one used at WrestleMania III.

-During Hogan’s entrance to the ring at WMIII, Gorilla Monsoon commented that win, lose or draw, this would be the last time that particular belt would be worn to the ring, and the champion would instead carry the huge belt that was created in the run up to WMIII which was ‘big enough to fit a Giant’.
-The belt made several appearances on WWF TV during the build up to WMIII, mainly on Pipers Pit and the Snake Pit talk show segments.
-Despite Monsoons words, the belt was never seen on WWF TV again after the build to WrestleMania and Hogan continued using the same belt he had been using since late 1985.
+During Hogan’s entrance to the ring at WMIII, Gorilla Monsoon commented that win, lose or draw, this would be the last time that particular belt would be worn to the ring, and the champion would instead carry the huge belt that was created in the run-up to WMIII which was ‘big enough to fit a Giant’.
+The belt made several appearances on WWF TV during the build-up to WMIII, mainly on Pipers Pit and the Snake Pit talk show segments.
+Despite Monsoon’s words, the belt was never seen on WWF TV again after the build to WrestleMania and Hogan continued using the same belt he had been using since late 1985.
 The ‘Andre 87’ as it has come to be known was eventually re-leathered onto a white, shorter strap and used as the belt in the movie ‘No Holds Barred’.
 Hulk Hogan, as ‘Rip’, is seen wearing it on promotional posters for the movie and so on, but it only featured in one scene in the film, when Hogan is in his locker room before his big showdown at the end of the movie with Zeus.
 Apart from that, a white leathered Winged Eagle is used throughout.
-The white strap Andre 87 ended up being donated to Planet Hollywood in Florida by Vince McMahon in the early 1990’s.
+The white strap Andre 87 ended up being donated to Planet Hollywood in Florida by Vince McMahon in the early 1990s.
 It has since been removed from the premises and is rumoured to be in a box somewhere in storage.

 ANDRE 87 ON ORIGINAL BLACK STRAP: